 50,000 € donated so far

 Worldwide, approximately 110 billion animals are currently farmed - 11 times more than the number of farmed animals 50 years ago - and this number is quickly increasing.
 Most of these animals live in factory farming circumstances, where they suffer.
 At the same time, only 1% of all animal protection donations go to the organizations that work towards making improvements in this area.
-Therefore, we choose to donate to the EA Animal Welfare Fund and to the Albert Schweitzer Stiftung für unsere Mitwelt and the The Humane League for their corporate campaigns.
+Therefore, we choose to donate to the EA Animal Welfare Fund as well as to the Albert Schweitzer Stiftung für unsere Mitwelt and the The Humane League for their corporate campaigns.

 18,000 € donated so far